NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Stonemason's Eye.md

 You understand the intricacies of stonework.
 You become trained in Crafting.
-If you're already trained in Crafting, you instead gain the [[Feats/Specialty Crafting|Specialty Crafting]] skill feat for stonemasonry.
+If you're already trained in Crafting, you instead gain the [[Specialty Crafting|Specialty Crafting]] skill feat for stonemasonry.

 You also gain a +2 circumstance bonus to Perception checks to notice unusual stonework.
 This bonus applies to checks to discover mechanical traps made of stone or [[Conditions/Hidden|Hidden]] within stone.